-She had written many famous essays on the far right and fanaticism, including Crossfire (a comparison between Jewish, Christian and Muslim fundamentalism), Brother Tariq (the doublespeak of Tariq Ramadan), Marine Le Pen unmasked, In praise of Blasphemy (why Charlie Hebdo is not ‘islamophobic’) and Genius of Secularism.
+She had written many famous essays on the far right and fanaticism, including Crossfire (a comparison between Jewish, Christian and Muslim fundamentalism), Brother Tariq (the doublespeak of Tariq Ramadan), Marine Le Pen unmasked, In praise of Blasphemy and Genius of Secularism.

 Most of her books are published in paperback and she has received several awards for her work, including the National Award of « Laïcité » in 2005, the Political Book Award, the Jean Zay Award, the Condorcet-Aron Award, the Fetkann Award, as well as the Adrien Duvand of Academy of Moral and Political Sciences Award.

-Caroline Fourest received threats because of her work on Islamism, and for signing the Manifesto against new Totalitarianism with Salman Rushdie and Taslima Nasreen.
+Caroline Fourest received also threats because of her work, and for signing a Manifesto with Salman Rushdie and Taslima Nasreen.

-She wrote book about Inna Shevchenko, the leader of Femen.
+She wrote book about Inna Shevchenko, one of the Ukrainian leaders of Femen.
 More than a portrait, it is a journal of the contemporary fight for feminism, which unites young rebels from Arab Spring to Ukrainian Spring.

-She is given conferences in many countries: Belgium, Switzerland, Norway, Denmark, Croatia, Yemen, Morocco, Tunisia, Algeria, USA, Canada…
+She had given conferences in many countries: Belgium, Switzerland, Norway, Denmark, Croatia, Greece, Turkey, Yemen, Morocco, Tunisia, Algeria, USA, Canada…

-- To read some papers of Caroline in English on the Huffington Post.
+- To read some of her papers in english.

-- To see the film about Caroline and hers camarades of Charlie debating during the cartoons affair
+- To see the film about Caroline and hers camarades of Charlie during the cartoons affair.